ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 --- abstract

 This document specifies how transport protocols should increase their congestion window when the sender is rate-limited.
 Such a limitation can be caused by the application stopping to supply data or by flow control.
-Just a test to see if scripts can be started like this?

 --- middle